Boosting Graph Neural Networks with getML: Automated Feature Engineering for Superior Model Performance

 is required.

-But not any longer!
-This article introduces an approach that not only eliminates the need for intricate feature engineering but also reduces the importance of experimentation significantly.
-Surprisingly, and most importantly, predictive performance of the GNN has risen sharply with the implementation of this innovative tool.
+But not anymore!
+This article introduces an approach that not only eliminates the need for intricate, manual feature engineering but also drastically reduces the reliance on extensive experimentation.
+Most importantly, When paired with this innovative tool, the predictive performance of GNNs has significantly improved.

 That tool is getML.